How much does a Towel Cleaning Service Cost?

 Scrap towels or rags can be purchased by the pound or towel count.
-The most common size is a 25 lb. box.
+The most common size is a 25 lb. box, or around 300 towels.
 Keep in mind you don’t always know how many towels you are getting in a pound because of variances in towel thickness, material, size, etc. To keep things simple, we list prices “by the towel.”

 Option 2: Towel Cleaning Service

-Rental pricing for a shop towel cleaning service can generally include the following:
+Rental pricing for a shop towel cleaning service can (but not always) include the following: